-But then one year during the holiday season, we were throwing our annual Christmas bash, and I needed a finger-food protein to add to my appetizer line-up.
+Then one year during the holiday season, we were throwing our annual Christmas bash, and I needed a finger-food protein to add to my appetizer line-up.
 I already had shrimp cocktail on the menu ‘cause everyone knows you can’t have a holiday party without shrimp.
-I didn’t really want to serve up my low carb turkey meatballs because I was looking for something a little fancier and on the healthier side.
+And of course, my French Onion Meatballs had to make an appearance.
+But what else could I serve as another hearty appetizer?

-Then the clouds parted, I saw a bright light, angels started singing (ok that was me)… and one of the best recipe ideas ever popped into my head – Mini Salmon Cakes!!
+And then the clouds parted, I saw a bright light, angels started singing (ok that was me)… and one of the best recipe ideas ever, popped into my head – Mini Salmon Cakes!!
 Brilliant!!!
+Right???

 I thought I would take my salmon patty recipe and convert it into little yummy bite-sized salmon bombs!
 And that’s exactly what I did.
 I have to tell you they have become a holiday or any-day fan-favorite for sure.
-(If you’re wondering that recipe is already on the blog - Mini Salmon Cakes, anyone?)
+(If you’re wondering that recipe is also on the blog - Mini Salmon Cakes, anyone?)

 - You can whip up a batch and freeze them before baking, then pull them out and bake whenever you need them.

 - As I just mentioned but still want to make sure you got it – they’re BAKED salmon cakes, so no grease splatters to clean up…

-- Annnnd I serve them with the most delicious Sriracha Aioli – sooo good people!
+- And I serve them with the most delicious Sriracha Aioli – creamy, and flavorful with a kick!

-So fast forward to today, I’m finally putting these yummy fish cakes on the blog… cue the Mariachi singers and drum roll please… I give you my terrifically tasty Salmon Patty Recipe!
+So here we are today, and I’m putting these yummy salmon cakes on the blog… cue the Mariachi singers and drum roll, please… I give you my terrifically tasty Salmon Patty Recipe!

 Don’t they look ridiculously delicious!?
 They really are my friend.

 I have very little self-control when it comes to these beauties.
 And I guess that’s not really a bad thing – right?
 I mean salmon is really good for us.
-Annnd these cakes are gluten-free and low-carb.
+And these cakes are gluten-free and low-carb.
 I’m not sure it gets any better than that!!

 How to make salmon cakes: